felixbarring/VoxelGame/README.md

 ## Building

-Cmake and SFML needs to be installed.
+Cmake, SFML, compilers etc needs to be installed.
 Currently only tested on my Ubuntu machine and a Fedora.
 Instructions for Windows will likely come sometime in the future.